rust-lang/rfcs/text/0000-target-tier-policy.md

   details.
 This team must have at least 2 developers.
-  - The target maintainers should not only fix target-specific issues, but should use any such issue as an opportunity to educate the Rust community about portability to their target, and enhance their documentation of the target.
+  - The target maintainers should not only fix target-specific issues, but should use any such issue as an opportunity to educate the Rust community about portability to their target, and enhance documentation of the target.
 - The target must not place undue burden on Rust developers not specifically concerned with that target.
 Rust developers are expected to not gratuitously break a tier 2 target, but are not expected to become experts in every tier 2